Last Updated on by Rodrigo @ OutofYourComfortZone

 Thanks to the good ‘ol internet, you can find clear descriptions of properties to stay at, high-quality photos, videos, reviews from past guests… just imagine how much harder it was to find a long-term place to stay 40 (or even 20!) years ago.
 Simply by relying on what they told you about the accommodation on the phone or perhaps a few black-and-white photos in the newspaper??

-So whether you’re moving overseas permanently and need a place to live, have to stay somewhere temporarily for work or studies, or are a digital nomad in need of accommodation for a few weeks at your next destination, the websites below can help.
+So whether you’re moving overseas permanently and need a place to live, have to stay somewhere temporarily for work or studies, need a winter vacation rental, or are a digital nomad in need of accommodation for a few weeks at your next destination, the websites below can help.

 On that note, let’s dive into the 5 best websites to search for and book long-term accommodation!